VitalRu/VitalRu/README.md

 Currently, I am actively studying the Django framework.

 - 🖥️ At the moment I'm learning Python, backend, Django
-- 📖 I'm working on my graduation project
+- 📖 I'm working on my diploma project
 - 📱 You can contact me
   - @VitaliyRudenko - Telegram